-All responses are being considered in detail and will be used to help inform the next stage of the review Local Plan (Preferred Options).
-Once we have reviewed all the comments, we will publish a document to show how those comments have been taken into consideration when preparing the Preferred Options.

-This is alongside ongoing discussions with infrastructure providers about their services, such as education, and completion of evidence studies covering topics including traffic modelling, landscape, recreation, and flood risk.
-The Preferred Options will also need to reflect national guidance.
+All responses have been considered in detail and used to help inform the next stage of the review Local Plan (the Preferred Options Consultation Document).
+This is alongside ongoing discussions with infrastructure providers about their services, such as education, and completion of evidence studies covering topics including traffic modelling, landscape and flood risk.
+The Preferred Options will also reflect national planning policy guidance and be subject to public consultation.